 This client applied for the role of Executive Assistant (EA) within one of NSW’s State Government departments and gained a job interview.
-Six criteria required addressing; following are excerpts from three of the six criteria.
+Six criteria required addressing; following are excerpts from two of the criteria.

 In instances requiring the negotiation of changes to deadlines, I approach the CFO (face-to-face) to commence initial discussions.
 Recently, I was successful in negotiating the repriotisation of the CFO’s diary in order to meet the demands of the executives while minimising impact on other business practices.
 On occasion, I also negotiate deadlines for Board members and executives to re-prioritise times and dates when resources are limited, and when staff are on leave or unavailable due to other deadline commitments or conflicting calendars.
 The approach I use when negotiating is dependent on the urgency required; however, all negotiations are carried out in a professional and diplomatic manner as expected when dealing with senior level executives.
 When negotiating on urgent matters, I am assertive in my approach to ensure necessary requirements are effected.
 In all instances, the outcome of these negotiations have been successful for all parties involved where suitable and agreeable timeframes have been negotiated in order to complete necessary tasks.